 The Pupil Premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
 It is allocated to children from low-income families who are currently known to be eligible for:

-- children of statutory school age who have been eligible for free school meals at any point in the last six years (also known as Ever 6 FSM)
+- free school meals at any point in the last 6 years (Ever 6 FSM)

 Our Pupil Premium Statement: